Jinja2 Templating#

 Loops#

-Jinja2 allows you to use loops to generate repetitive content.
-In the example below, a loop is used to generate container IDs with a common prefix and a letter (e.g., c_a, c_b, c_c, etc.):
+Jinja2 supports loops to generate repetitive content.
+Below, a loop generates container IDs with a common prefix and a letter (e.g., c_a, c_b, c_c):

 lab.yml